learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 ![png](index_files/index_20_0.png)

 Even though we get three different lines at different levels, they do seem to be more or less parallel, so the effect seems pretty additive.
 Just based on looking at this, it seems like there is no real interaction and the effect of origin when predicting mpg using horsepower is additive.
 It might not be necessary to include an interaction effect in our model.
-But how would actually include interaction effects in our model?
+But how would you actually include interaction effects in our model?
 To do this, you basically multiply 2 predictors.
-Let's add an interaction effect between origin and horsepower and see how it affects or $R^2$.
+Let's add an interaction effect between origin and horsepower and see how it affects our $R^2$.

 ```python